Spring 2021- Pandemic adjusted budgeting process

 No, FMB sets aside an amount of money called the “Senate Discretionary.”
 The Senate can allocate this money to clubs who appeal for more funding after the FMB allocation process.
 FMB also sets aside money for the Opportunity Grant, the New Club Fund, and the Executive Board Discretionary.

-LAST FALL, HOW MANY CLUBS / ORGANIZATIONS APPLIED FOR SPRING 2018 FUNDING?
+This Spring 2020, HOW MANY CLUBS / ORGANIZATIONS APPLIED FOR FALL 2020 FUNDING?

 LAST FALL, HOW MUCH MONEY DID FMB ALLOCATE?